Table of Contents_

 “Quick touch” is certainly right.
 This Breville model amazed us with its large size and vast number of customization options.
 In addition to the 10 power levels, you also get several welcome smart features, like a reheat option that automatically adjusts the cooking time based on sensors that monitors factors like stream output, and the “Bit More” button that adds a little extra cooking time if it looks like you need it.

 These kitchen-friendly features show a microwave that isn’t just going through the motions, but rather one that provides new, innovative features that people actually need.
-Combine that with the powerful 1100 watt rating and the incredible number of smart menus to choose from, and you get one of the best microwaves we’ve ever seen.
+Combine that with the powerful 1100 watt rating, a 1.2 cu ft capacity, power levels dial, and the incredible number of smart menus to choose from, and you get one of the best microwaves we’ve ever seen.
 The stainless steel design is, to be honest, just a fortunate add-on.

 Price: $60.00 | Watts: 700 | Capacity: 0.7 cubic feet | One-Touch Options: 30 Seconds, 6 Smart Menus| Power Levels: 10